 What do Roofers do?

-Roofers repair and install the roofs of buildings using a variety of materials, including asphalt, foam, tile and metal.
+Roofers install the roofs of buildings using a variety of materials, including asphalt, foam, tile and metal.

 Roofers typically do the following:

 - Measure roof to calculate the quantities of materials needed

 - Replace damaged or rotting joists or plywood

 - Install vapor barriers or layers of insulation

 - Install asphalt, metal, foam, tile or other materials to make the roof watertight

 - Align roofing materials with edges of the roof